What to do in Gargano, Italy (Puglia)?

 - Walking tour of the center of Peschici

 - Walk to Lake Varano

-To visit the national park of Gargano in 3 days , take again the route of visit in 2 days and add:
+To spend 3 days in the national park of Gargano, take again the route of 2 days and add:

 - Hiking in the Foresta Umbra

 - Walk to Manfredonia

 4 Days in Gargano

 If you have 4 days vacation in Gargano, go for a day trip to the Tremiti Islands!

 For a family holiday with your children or friends for your holidays in Gargano, I recommend you to choose an apartment.
 You can eat and there is more space for everyone.
 They are also located in residences with swimming pool, which is nice to cool off!

 - Villagio Idra: Located 5 minutes drive from Vieste, in the countryside.
 This property offers several small duplex houses.
 Fully equipped apartment with 2 bedrooms, sitting area, kitchen and large private terrace with garden furniture from 60 € per night.
 Most: the sea view, pool and jacuzzi, barbecue available, free private parking.
 Ideal for a family holiday in Gargano!